 Cybera is a not-for-profit technology-neutral organization responsible for driving Alberta’s economic growth through the use of digital technology.
 Its core role is to oversee the development and operations of Alberta’s cyberinfrastructure — the advanced system of networks and computers that keeps government, educational institutions, not-for-profits, business incubators and entrepreneurs at the forefront of technological change.

-The Virtual Firewall Service is a scalable software (virtual) solution that Cybera is developing and operating for the K-12 education system in Alberta.
+The Virtual Firewall Service is a scalable software (virtual) solution that Cybera has developed for Alberta's public sector (with bandwidth traffic of less than 1.3 Gbps).
 It allows multiple institutions to run their firewall from a shared, virtual environment, doing away with the need for individual hardware setup or maintenance.
 The service was piloted among five Alberta school districts throughout 2016-17.

 What is required to connect to the Virtual Firewall Service?

-The details will need to be determined for each K-12 school, but essentially, testers and Operational Pilot Service Phase participants will be asked to divert their schools’ network traffic through a dedicated virtual firewall.
-This firewall will be hosted on a virtual machine in Cybera’s Rapid Access Cloud.
-For more information, please contact Cybera's Network Director Jean-François Amiot.
+The exact details will need to be determined for each individual organization.
+Essentially, participants divert their schools’ network traffic through the dedicated firewall that is hosted on a virtual machine in Cybera’s Rapid Access Cloud.
+For more details on the steps required to get setup, visit the Virtual Firewall Service Wiki.